SA Stamp Duty Calculator

 |---|---|

 South Australia does not offer a separate owner-occupier "home concession" — owner-occupiers and investors pay the same standard rates on established dwellings.
-The only owner-occupier relief is the First Home Owner stamp duty exemption (limited to new builds) and the First Home Owner Grant (separate cash grant).
+The only owner-occupier relief is the First Home Owner stamp duty exemption (new homes, off-the-plan apartments and vacant land to build on — no value cap) and the First Home Owner Grant (separate cash grant).

-South Australia abolished stamp duty for eligible first home buyers purchasing new homes with a market value up to $650,000 (full exemption) and partial concession to $700,000.
-The same thresholds apply to vacant land where a new home will be built.
-Established homes do not currently qualify for the SA first home buyer stamp duty exemption — only new builds.
+South Australia abolished stamp duty for eligible first home buyers purchasing new homes, off-the-plan apartments, or vacant land on which a new home will be built — with no property value cap for contracts entered into on or after 6 June 2024 (the previous $650,000/$700,000 thresholds no longer apply).
+Established homes do not qualify for the SA first home buyer stamp duty exemption — only new builds; first home buyers purchasing an established home pay full standard duty.
 To qualify you must intend to occupy the home as your principal place of residence for at least 12 months starting within 12 months of settlement.

 For full eligibility details and to apply, see RevenueSA: First Home Owner Stamp Duty Relief (new builds).